adele-angel/catdoor/README.md

 ## View online demo
-- Web & mobile application (compatible with Android, iOs & Windows): https://catdoor-8278b.web.app/
+- Web and mobile application (compatible with Android, iOS & Windows): https://catdoor-8278b.web.app/
-- For additional info & video: http://catdoor.io/
+- For additional info and videos: http://catdoor.io/

 ## How does it work?
 1. Camera takes picture of a cat.